Why pursue a Master of Science in Art Therapy?

 Mount Mary’s 60-credit Master of Science in Art Therapy features:

-- A fully accredited program—Mount Mary’s art therapy program is the only accredited art therapy graduate degree program in Wisconsin approved by the American Art Therapy Association.
+- A fully approved program—Mount Mary’s art therapy program is the only art therapy graduate degree program in Wisconsin approved by the American Art Therapy Association.

 - Integrated learning approach—Courses promote hands-on experiential learning to integrate aesthetic, academic and clinical studies with professional practice.
 The program offers a supportive and collaborative environment of learners.